TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/JumpCloud.SDK.V2.md

 ```

 ### [Set-JcSdkLdapServerSambaDomain](Set-JcSdkLdapServerSambaDomain.md)
-This endpoint allows you to update the samba domain information for an LDAP server.
+This endpoint allows you to set the samba domain information for an LDAP server.

 ##### Sample Request
 ```